Position

 Qualifications

-• Registered Nurse (RN) license in the state of employment.
+• Registered Nurse (RN) license in [State].

 Is becoming a Telemetry Nurse a good career path?